-- Worcestershire Sauce: With a combination of anchovies, chili pepper, cloves, garlic and molasses, Worcestershire sauce is rich in vitamin B6.
-The vitamin B6 aids the body in fighting off infections and helps indigestion.
+- Worcestershire Sauce: With a combination of anchovies, chili pepper, cloves, garlic, and molasses, Worcestershire sauce is rich in vitamin B6.
+Vitamin B6 aids the body in fighting off infections and helps indigestion.
 Because of the high quantities of vitamin B3 in anchovies, the sauce helps the body to convert carbohydrates and fats into energy.
 It further aids the liver in getting rid of toxins.

 - Lemon: Drinking alcohol often leads to constipation and bloating.
 Lemon juice helps in soothing the digestive system and also acts as a natural laxative.

 In addition to the above ingredients, Bloody Mary cocktails may also contain:

 - Tabasco Sauce

 Excessive alcohol consumption affects how the body metabolizes and uses nutrients.
 The Bloody Mary hangover cure contains plenty of ingredients that can help make you feel better.

 However, the vodka part of the drink doesn’t help much with the hangover symptoms, so you might be better off with a Virgin Mary.
 A Virgin Mary, which also goes by Bloody Virgin, is a non-alcoholic cocktail.
 Generally, it’s made from the same ingredients as a Bloody Mary, but the alcohol part is replaced by more tomato juice.

 Many agree, however, that the vodka portion of a Bloody Mary alleviates hangover symptoms by making you slightly tipsy.
 As a result, it starves off your intense headache.